 This carbohydrates calculator uses an estimate of your total daily energy expenditure (TDEE) and based on it calculates how much carbohydrates (carbs) you have to east in ounces or grams (and calories), according to your preferred percentage of carbs from your overall food intake.

-The information our online calculator requires consists of your age, gender, height, weight and level of physical activity.
+The information our online carb intake calculator requires consists of your age, gender, height, weight and level of physical activity.
 We use scientific studies and well-established formulas to arrive at a fairly accurate estimate of your total daily energy needs.
 At this point the last thing you need to input is the percentage of total calories you want to derive from carbs.
 For reference, you can check a list of carbs in common diets below.
 When you click "Calculate" the carbohydrate intake calculator will show you the amount (in ounces or grams) and caloric equivalent of the carbs you need to eat on a daily basis.
 Using this information, you can better determine your diet.
 For those wanting to lose or gain weight, we provide guidance on the approximate amount of reduction or increase in carb intake that would be needed.

 What are carbs?

 Carbohydrates, or carbs are a building block of all living cells in the human body and most of dietary carbs come from plants - fruits and vegetables.
 A major subset are the monosaccharides, which come from fructose and glucose and are used directly by cells for energy.
 When not used, they are stored as glycogen in the muscle fibers and the liver, or converted to fats for longer-term storage.
 Monosaccharides also participate in the synthesis of non-essential amino acids (amino acids the body can produce itself).

 Disaccharides are another type of simple sugar and all of them contain glucose as a principal component.
 The three macros of this type of nutritional value are sucrose (glucose + fructose), which occurs in beet sugar, cane sugar, brown sugar, bee honey and maple syrup.
 Lactose is found naturally in milk and therefore often called "milk sugar".
 Maltose is found in beer, cereals and germinating seeds.